COVID-19 SELF-TESTING SITES

 COVID-19 is thought to spread mainly through close contact between people (within about 6 feet).
 People who are infected, but do not show symptoms, can spread the virus to others, which makes the virus spread easily.

 When people with COVID-19 cough, sneeze, sing, talk, or breathe they produce respiratory droplets.
 Infections occur mainly through exposure to respiratory droplets, when a person is in close contact with someone who has COVID-19 and is unvaccinated.
+Immunity following vaccination may decrease over time, so getting a booster is an important protective step if you have been previously vaccinated and are eligible for a booster.
 Some infections can be spread by exposure to the virus in small droplets and particles that linger in the air, called airborne transmission.
 Good ventilation and taking precautions when engaging in higher risk activities (like exercise, singing, and some musical instruments) will improve the spread from airborne transmission.
 Less commonly, it may spread from contact with contaminated surfaces.
 Learn what is known about how COVID-19 spreads

 ***This list does not include all possible symptoms.
 CDC will continue to update this list as we learn more about COVID-19.